Cook Strait: Shipwrecks and major events

-In 2006, 14 m waves resulted in the Interislander ferry DEV Aratere slewing violently and heeling to 50 degrees, the sailing took 7 hours.
+In 2006, 14 m waves resulted in the Interislander ferry Aratere slewing violently and heeling to 50 degrees, the sailing took 7 hours.
 Three passengers and a crew member were injured, five rail wagons were toppled and many trucks and cars were heavily damaged.
 The journey is often regarded as one of the worst trips across the strait.
 Maritime NZ's expert witness Gordon Wood claimed that if the ferry had capsized most passengers and crew would have been trapped inside and would have had no warning or time to put on lifejackets.

 In 1990 Stephen Preest made the first crossing and double crossing by hovercraft.

 In 2005, the retired frigate was sunk in Cook Strait off the south coast of Wellington as an artificial reef.

 Air services

 The first aeroplane flight across Cook Strait occurred in 1920, jet aeroplane in 1946, helicopter crossing in 1956, glider crossing in 1957, balloon crossing (by Roland Parsons and Rex Brereton) in 1975, microlight aircraft in 1982, autogyros in 1999, paraglider (by Matt Standford) in 2013.
 In 2021 the first electric aircraft flight across Cook Strait, from Omaka Aerodrome to Wellington Airport, by Gary Freedman in a Pipistrel Alpha Electro.

 Air services began across Cook Strait in 1935.
 Air lines which operate or have operated flights across Cook Strait include Air New Zealand, Originair, Straits Air Freight Express, Air2there, CityJet and Sounds Air.